Adjoints and Canonical Forms of Polypols: Outlook

 Observe that the limit $\lim_{n\to\infty} \Omega_n$ (if it exists) will typically be non-rational.
 Furthermore, since $\Omega_n$ can be interpreted as the scaled moment-generated function of the dual polygon $P_n^*$ \cite[Section 7.4.1]{arkani2017positive}, one can hope that $\lim_{n\to\infty} \Omega_n$ exists and coincides with the scaled moment-generating function for the convex domain $\Upsilon^*$ dual to $\Upsilon$.

-\paragraph{Pushforward conjecture.} While the push-forward conjecture (Conjecture \ref{conj:pushfwd}) has been settled in the case of the toric moment map (\cite[Thm.~7.12]{arkani2017positive}) and in the one-dimensional case (Proposition \ref{prop:dim1}), a general argument is still missing.
+\paragraph{Pushforward conjecture.} While the pushforward relation phrased as a heuristic (Heuristic \ref{heur:pushfwd}) has been settled in the case of the toric moment map (\cite[Thm.~7.12]{arkani2017positive}) and in the one-dimensional case (Proposition \ref{prop:dim1}), a general argument is still missing.
 A sketch of such an argument, based on the commutation of push-forward and taking residues, is given in \cite{arkani2017positive}.
 However, the presented results are non-conclusive.
 Proposition \ref{prop:dim1} suggests that requiring $\phi$ to induce a morphism of positive geometries (Definition \ref{def:morphism}) is too restrictive.
 It is an important remaining challenge to identify the necessary assumptions on $\phi$ for the push-forward relation to hold and to give a rigorous proof.

 \paragraph{Higher dimensional polypols.} Our discussion of polypols of dimension at least three is limited to polypols in $\R^3$ with quadric surfaces as boundary components.
 Clearly, generalizations to rational boundary components of higher degree and to higher dimensions would be interesting; in particular, to find the polypols with a unique adjoint.